 Like most other family court orders, individuals can modify a spousal support arrangement if it becomes outdated.
 Similarly, a court can impose penalties on an individual who refuses to pay for support.

-At Feinberg & Waller, APC, our Calabasas spousal support attorneys have more than a decade of experience helping Californians navigate spousal support cases.
+At Feinberg & Waller, APC, our Calabasas spousal support attorneys have more than 150 years of combined legal experience helping Californians navigate spousal support cases.

 A Reputation for Excellence

 "Capable, attentive, and effective attorneys and staff who have gone above and beyond for our family!
 Superior expertise and strategy from Adina Rosenfeld and Marshall W. Waller."Verified Client Review